Peace Lily Care: Fix Drooping Leaves, Boost Blooms and Thrive Indoors

 Vulnerability | Strength 9

-Highly sensitive to chlorine, fluoride, and hard minerals in tap water, which leads to crispy brown leaf tips.
+Highly sensitive to chlorine, fluoride, and hard minerals in municipal tap water, which chemically burns the leaf tips brown.
+Use filtered or rainwater.

 -